jjmccollum/teiphy/docs/example.rst

 This will create two files: ``stemma_example`` (containing the textual information from the collation) and ``stemma_example_chron`` (containing date ranges for witnesses).

-These can be used with Carlson's `prep <https://github.com/stemmatic/prep>`_ program to prepare the file for phylogenetic analysis:
+These can then be used with Carlson's `prep <https://github.com/stemmatic/prep>`_ program to prepare the file for phylogenetic analysis:

 .. code:: bash

     prep stemma_example

-The analysis is run with these commands:
+Finally, the analysis is run with these commands:

 .. code:: bash